ionic-team/ionic-docs/src/pages/react/your-first-app.md

 * Deployed as a native iOS and Android mobile app using [Capacitor](https://capacitor.ionicframework.com), Ionic's official native app runtime.
 * Photo Gallery functionality powered by the Capacitor [Camera](https://capacitor.ionicframework.com/docs/apis/camera), [Filesystem](https://capacitor.ionicframework.com/docs/apis/filesystem), and [Storage](https://capacitor.ionicframework.com/docs/apis/storage) APIs.

-It’s easy to get started.
 Find the complete app code referenced in this guide [on GitHub](https://github.com/ionic-team/photo-gallery-capacitor-react).

 ## Download Required Tools

 Download and install these right away to ensure an optimal Ionic development experience:
 * <strong>Node.js</strong> for interacting with the Ionic ecosystem.
 [Download the LTS version here](https://nodejs.org/en/).
 * <strong>A code editor</strong> for... writing code!
 We are fans of [Visual Studio Code](https://code.visualstudio.com/).
 * <strong>Command-line interface/terminal (CLI)</strong>:
  * <strong>Windows</strong> users: for the best Ionic experience, we recommend the built-in command line (cmd) or the Powershell CLI, running in Administrator mode.
  * <strong>Mac/Linux</strong> users, virtually any terminal will work.